Rakesh-Gurrala/CurrencyConvertion/README.md

 Create a Global Exception Handler

 Use centralized error handling to respond with clear HTTP status codes and error messages.

-🔹 Step 5: Write Unit Tests
+🔹Step 5: Write Unit Tests
 Test the Service Layer

 Mock the external API response and validate the correctness of exchange rate fetching.